19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (4) Subject to section 15(2), any solicitor may at any time request the Director to remove his name from the panels or any of them and the Director shall comply with such request.

-(5) Subject to any regulations made under this Act, the Director shall pay to a solicitor investigating and reporting, or giving an opinion, upon applications for the grant of legal aid or acting for persons receiving legal aid or giving legal advice under the provisions of this Actsuch fees as may be agreed between the Director and the solicitor.
+(5) Subject to any regulations made under this Act, the Director shall pay to a solicitor investigating and reporting, or giving an opinion, upon applications for the grant of legal aid or acting for persons receiving legal aid or giving legal advice under the provisions of this Act or Part IV of the International Child Abduction Act 2010 such fees as may be agreed between the Director and the solicitor.

 [27/2010 wef 01/03/2011]